scottellis/overo-blinkm/README.md

         chmod 0666 /dev/i2c-3

-udev will overwrite this on your next boot though.
+This will get overwritten on your next boot though.

 A more permanent fix is to create a udev rule file like this